sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 ####Primative Values
 - The Data types number, boolean, null and undefined are Primative values meaning they do not have methods associated with them.
 Whereas objects and functions do.
-String's when not using the 'new' keyword are classed as Primitives although they are automatically converted to an object when using the String objects methods.
+String's when not using the 'new' keyword are classed as Primitives although they are automatically converted to an object when using String object methods.

 ###Variables
 #####Dynamic Typed